Prateek-Banerjee/Design-and-Evaluation-of-Key-Chains-for-Symmetric-Key-Management/README.md

 ## Disclaimer
 This has only been produced as a research tool and is meant to be used for prototyping.
 It has not been sufficiently vetted for use in security-critical production environments.
 So, all implementations are to be considered experimental.
+An implementation in Rust is also available at [keychains_rs](https://github.com/Prateek-Banerjee/Cryptographic_Keychains).

 ## Overview of the Contents of the Different Folders
 1) [Cryptographic Primitives](https://github.com/Prateek-Banerjee/Design-and-Evaluation-of-Key-Chains-for-Symmetric-Key-Management/tree/master/cryptographicprimitives): This folder comprises of the interface for the different operations of each cryptographic primitives namely [`hkdf_operations.py`](https://github.com/Prateek-Banerjee/Design-and-Evaluation-of-Key-Chains-for-Symmetric-Key-Management/blob/master/cryptographicprimitives/hkdf_operations.py), [`xdrbg_operations.py`](https://github.com/Prateek-Banerjee/Design-and-Evaluation-of-Key-Chains-for-Symmetric-Key-Management/blob/master/cryptographicprimitives/xdrbg_operations.py), and [`prg_operations.py`](https://github.com/Prateek-Banerjee/Design-and-Evaluation-of-Key-Chains-for-Symmetric-Key-Management/blob/master/cryptographicprimitives/prg_operations.py)  according to **Algorithm 1**, **Algorithm 2**, and **Algorithm 3** respectively from the ***chapters 2 and 3*** of the [report](https://github.com/Prateek-Banerjee/Design-and-Evaluation-of-Key-Chains-for-Symmetric-Key-Management/blob/master/Research%20Project%20Report.pdf).